EliahKagan/palgoviz/doc/install-with-conda.md

 ## Pinning note

-We are not currently pinning specific package versions, nor even listing indirect dependencies. in `environment.yml`
+We are not currently pinning specific package versions, nor listing indirect dependencies, in `environment.yml`

 If you want dependencies pinned to specific known-working versions, you can [install with `poetry`](install-with-poetry.md) instead of with `conda`.